Kimzey Leg Saver Splints provide support along the front of the leg allowing immediate relief of pressure on the damaged area and quick stabilization.

 The Kimzey Leg Saver Splint fills the need for satisfactory stabilization of severe injuries on the racetrack including fractures of the sesamoids, fractures of the long and short pastern bones, fractures of the cannon bone, and failure of the suspensory ligament system.

-The Long Splint (top photo) is a Standard, Quarter Horse, or Warm-blood Splint (see specifications below) plus a removable extension brace.
+The Long Splint (top photo) is a “tip-toe” Standard, Quarter Horse, or Warm-blood Splint (see specifications below) plus a removable extension brace.
 With the extension brace attached, the splint can be used to treat cannon bone and knee injuries.
 Four connecting screws allow quick and easy conversion.
 Note: Standard, Quarter Horse, or Warm-blood Splints initially purchased without an extension brace will not have the screw holes necessary for attachment of the extension brace.

 The smaller-scaled Foal Splint can be placed on a newborn with contracted tendons, allowing it to walk normally.
 After a few days the splint is removed, partially straightened (using correct straightening procedures to prevent cracking the aluminum), and placed back on the foal.
 After several days, the foal should be able to walk without the splint.
+The larger splints can also be straightened using the correct procedures.

 Read about Barbaro’s experience in the New York Times.